Laky64/Pendulum-Simulation-SFML/README.md

 - start the .exe inside the build folder

 ## Usage
 - Set angle and lenght of pendulum with the Sliders.
-- Spawn and reset with buttons.
+- Spawn and reset with buttons